crux-bphc/lex-backend/README.md

+# Lex Backend

-This is the backend for Lex
+This is the backend for [Lex](https://github.com/crux-bphc/lex).

+# TODO

+- Dockerize the app
+- Endpoints for impartus
+- Multipartus
+- Devcontainer (maybe)